Stamp rally: East Japan Rail Company (JR East) tie-ins

 In conjunction with the stamp rally period, the Yamanote Line operated tie-in "Pokémon trains" in 2000, 2002, 2005, and 2010.
 The train bodies were covered with Pokémon character stickers, and the ads and LCD screens inside the trains were united with Pokémon-related items.
 The trains were operated on the Chuo and Sobu Lines (at various stations) in 2004, and on the Tokyo Monorail from 2006 to 2016 and in 2019.
+Because this year in 2026 is 30th anniversary of Pokemon (made in 1996), this rally is execpetionally large.
+The rally started in July 16th to August 31st (one day after for people reading in America).
+It featured nostalgic layout showcasing original starting Pokemon from every single generation along side modern favorites.
+For the first time, selected JR stations did not just feature only one Pokémon.
+To celebrate the 30th anniversary, several stations showcase entire starter trios on a single stamp!

 The Sendai area has also hosted the event in 1998 and from 2012 to 2014.